-This report emerged as part of our process documenting FRIDA's grantmaking model.
-It gathers our learnings from that process in a comprehensive resource that can act as a compass for the next phase of this grantmaking model's journey.
+This report emerged as part of a three-year long documenting process of FRIDA's participatory grantmaking model.
+It gathers our learnings in a comprehensive resource that can act as a compass for the next phase of this grantmaking model's journey.
 The time that it asked from us is exactly the time needed to process important conversations and all learnings and experiences.
 Having conversations with the young feminist community about participation in physically divisive times has brought new meanings to our practice.
 It has reminded us that our lives are interconnected and that different realities coexist not that far away from one another.
 It has expanded our perception of what we already know and brought to our awareness where we still need to grow.
 This perspective has created new life-enhancing opportunities to radically transform how we share movement and community space and the planet with each other.
-At the same time, it has reminded us that the power of feminist movements is rooted in authentic, deep connections that can transgress borders and feel potent and tangible even in virtual spaces.
-As we are coming back to community physically and virtually, these spaces for participation as feminist movements become even more intentional and sacred.
-The art of connecting is a feminist movements biggest resource, one that can birth ideas and strategies into action that might not flourish in isolation.
-Our funding mechanisms need to have the same potential to cultivate critical connections and resource the feminist movement at the source of its power.
+At the same time, it has reminded us that the power of feminist movements is rooted in authentic connections that can transgress borders and feel potent and tangible even in virtual spaces.
+As we are coming back to the community physically and virtually, these spaces for participation as feminist movements become even more intentional and sacred.
+The art of connecting to birth ideas and strategies into action is the most valuable resource of feminist movements.
+Therefore, a feminist funding mechanism needs to also have the same intention to cultivate critical connections between feminist organizers and resource the feminist movements at the source of their power.

-As we reflected on our participatory grantmaking process, we also needed to reflect on FRIDA's role and responsibility in co-creating space for participation and facilitating connection and closeness in our processes when there are both movement synergies and misalignment.
-We needed to name truths about the interlocking systems of oppression that build inequity and power dynamics into our movement webs and expand distance between us.
-We also needed to tap into movement caring practices and wisdom to hold the complexities of participatory processes with care.
-We started a conversation about how we can make life-sustaining decisions together and build supportive and accountable relationships, as well as how to embody practices that invoke the futures we are moving toward.
+As we reflected on our participatory grantmaking model, we also needed to reflect on FRIDA's role and responsibility when we create and facilitate space for participation, connection and closeness in our processes when there are both movement synergies and misalignment.
+We needed to name truths about the interlocking systems of oppression that build inequity and dynamics of power into our movement webs and expand distances between us.
+We learned from feminist movement caring practices where we needed to reflect on the complexities of this model to truly embody its values.

-We entered this research process with full openness to the notion that what we have been developing for the past years, what we have held close to our hearts and nurtured with love, might require a deep transformation.
+We entered this research process with full openness to the notion that the grantmaking model that we have been developing for many years and held close to our hearts might require a deep transformation.
 As part of our ongoing learning process, we wanted to uplift and solidify what has brought joy in this process, as well as to change and compost anything that needs to be left behind.
-What we are sharing is knowledge that is tentative and ever-evolving, since in the future our realities might shift and request further change.
-However, there are feminist principles and values that will always guide FRIDA's grantmaking model and help us to facilitate a transparent, equitable and diverse young feminist movement-driven participatory process that bring organizers closer to each other.
+The knowledge that we are sharing in this report is tentative and ever-evolving because our realities might shift and ask for change again in the future.
+However, there are feminist principles and values that will always guide FRIDA's grantmaking model and help us to facilitate a transparent, equitable and diverse young feminist movement-driven participatory process that brings organizers closer to each other.